Habitat Restoration

 Friends of Wilmington Parks volunteers work tirelessly to restore natural habitat on the south side of the Brandywine River in an area near the Swinging Bridge.

-It had become an eyesore and did not provide the shelter and food that native animal species need.
 In an effort to restore the area to its original habitat, FOWP volunteers have cleared the area and planted native trees to create canopy and sub canopy forest layers.
 As the trees grow, the area will return to dense forest, providing the habitat needed by the wildlife along the Brandywine.

 How Can You Get Involved?